-Co-op at ARCHIDES is an optional program opened to students who have completed the core skill development phase and are half way in the skill application phase of their curriculum (these are typically fourth year students).
+Co-op at The Jamal Abed Faculty of Architecture is an optional program opened to students who have completed the core skill development phase and are half way in the skill application phase of their curriculum (these are typically fourth year students).
 Those who are able to join this program need to meet the criteria articulated in the Policies and Procedures for Internship III.
 A student has the option to undertake three non-consecutive semesters (one full Academic calendar year) to complete this program.
 More specifically, to be eligible for this internship program, a student must: